dwendland/ki-marktplatz.arch-poc/compose-lab-vm/README.md

 ```

+### Charging backend and proxy
-### Finally one can start the remaining marketplace components, the charging backend and
+Finally one can start the remaining marketplace components, the charging backend and
 the proxy component:
 ```shell
 cd marketplace